Faculty in the Department of Biomedical Engineering and affiliated faculty maintain active research in the following laboratories and institutes:

 Cardiac Optogenetics and Optical Imaging Lab: The Cardiac Optogenetics and Optical Imaging Lab uses state-of-the-art engineering approaches and methods to gain insights about the electrical and mechanical function of cardiac cells and heart tissue.
 New tools for optical actuation and sensing/imaging/control are used to elucidate the mechanisms of normal and abnormal excitation in the heart, including the origin of life-threatening arrhythmias.
 This work can yield new experimental models for physiomics type of studies, drug and gene therapy testing 3D cellular platforms, an experimental setting for validation of computer models of excitable tissue.
 This research is multidisciplinary and involves a spectrum of experimental molecular and cell biology procedures, along with the application of design concepts from electrical, optical, mechanical and chemical engineering to create the enabling technology for studies of heart, neural tissues, and other applications.
 Learn more about Professor Entcheva.

-The Laboratory for Medical Imaging and Applications of MEMS in Medicine: Professor Zara’s research is focused upon a range of optical and acoustic imaging technologies as well as image analysis in optical coherence tomography and MRI.
+Optical and Acoustic Imaging Laboratory Professor Zara’s research is focused upon a range of optical and acoustic imaging technologies as well as image analysis in optical coherence tomography and MRI.
 The lab studies the diagnosis and therapy of multiple heath conditions, including oral and bladder cancers as well as epilepsy.
 Learn more about Professor Zara.

 Medical Image Analysis Laboratory: Professor Loew’s laboratory aims to improve the understanding, analysis, and compression of medical images and signals.
 Multiple approaches are used, including multimodal image registration and validation, computer-aided diagnosis, and feature selection in pattern recognition and image processing.
 Learn more about Professor Loew.